Definition of External Audit

 The external audit is all about giving an opinion on the financial statements of the company.
 It is the most important audit for the entity, amongst the other audits.
 The opinion para of the audit report is the most important area in the whole audit report.
 The management has to answer the shareholders, in its meeting, about the qualifications or concerns raised by the auditor.
 The external auditor also provides information about the critical audit matters of the entity.
-This para helps the readers understand about the critical area in the whole financial statements of the company.
+This para helps the readers understand the critical area in the whole financial statements of the company.
 In some cases, the company needs to change its auditors after a certain set of years are completed.
 This further ensures the independence part of the auditor.

 This is a guide to External Audit.
 Here we also discuss the definition and objectives of external audit along with scope and importance.
 You may also have a look at the following articles to learn more –